-Friedel BOHNY-REITER worked for the Swiss Red Cross Aid to Children in the Rivesaltes Camp from November 1941 to November 1942.
+Friedel BOHNY-REITER worked for the Swiss Children’s Aid and Red Cross Aid to Children in the Rivesaltes Camp Joffre from November 1941 to November 1942.

-Touched by the misery of the interned Jews, Spanish refugees and Gypsies, Friedel tried to improve their lives, handing out extra food, organizing activities for the children and providing medical services.
+Touched by the misery of the interned Jews, Spanish refugees and Gypsies in Camp Joffre, Friedel tried to improve their lives, handing out extra food, organizing activities for the children and providing medical services.
 Prisoners received less than 1,000 calories of food each day; so many were ill, some near death from starvation.
 The agency supplied food, clothing, and medical treatment, as well as education, professional training, and culture

 When the deportations began in August 1942, she smuggled Jewish children out of the camp to children’s homes, one of which was in Chambon-sur-Lignon in the Auvergne, whose inhabitants protected some 3000–5000 Jews from the Nazis between 1941 and 1944.
 The home was run by Auguste Bohny, later to become her husband.